 Technical polyester demonstrates impressive temperature resistance, with most high-performance formulations capable of continuous operation between 150–180°C and short-term exposure up to 200–230°C before experiencing significant degradation.
 This remarkable heat tolerance makes PES material an excellent choice for many industrial applications requiring sustained performance in elevated temperatures.

-The temperature thresholds for technical polyester can be categorized into several important ranges:
+The temperature thresholds for technical polyester can be categorised into several important ranges:

 While standard polyester typically begins to significantly degrade around 120–130°C, our technical PES formulations maintain functional properties well beyond these limitations.
 This extended performance envelope makes technical polyester an exceptionally versatile material for applications where heat resistance is critical but the extreme temperature tolerance of more expensive specialty fibres isn’t necessary.